-HCB's equality duties must include
+HCL's equality duties must include

-Raise EDI knowledge with clubs, coaches, volunteers - training workshops etc Regional Meetings in Spring 2023 using ECB Training Programmes Monitor and review the Action Plan - through our bi-monthly Compliance Operations Group To obtain more indepth data from surveys - via ECB Systems To raise awareness of diversity and build a more inclusive and diverse cricket community via our Website rebrand and social media outlets.
-To achieve a better gender balance in the game by raising the profile of Womens and Girls Cricket at Clubs using 1-1 Club Development Visits and writing action plans for each club to deliver.
-To encourage greater allyship with LGBTQI+ community - by having a presence at the London Pride Event 2023.
-To publish our equality objectives regularly on the rebranded website.
-Ensure HCL commitment and measure progress towards greater diversity.
-Re staffing this will be as and when a recruitment opportunity arises.
-HCL take responsibility for their commitments and share progress transparently by reporting back to ECB Network Partner on a monthly basis.
+- Raise EDI knowledge with clubs, coaches, volunteers training workshops etc Regional Meetings in Spring 2023 using ECB Training Programmes We will interpret data and comments from our players to identify areas of training required or asked for - Monitor and review the Action Plan through our bi-monthly Compliance Operations Group - □ To obtain more indepth data from surveys via ECB Systems - □ To raise awareness of diversity and build a more inclusive and diverse cricket community via our Website rebrand and social media outlets.

-Work towards eliminating discrimination, harassment and victimisation by providing education and training for Cricket Networks across the County using ECB Templates and training programmes.
-Ensure EDI education and training is openly available by offering the opportunity through regular events and newsletters Ensure a fully inclusive recruitment and induction process for all coaches and administrators across the HCL Programmes
+- To achieve a better gender balance in the game by raising the profile of Yash Womens and Girls Cricket at Clubs using 1-1 Club Development Visits and writing action plans for each club to deliver. - □ To encourage greater allyship with LGBTQI+ community by having a greater presence around participation in LGBT+ history month.
+Linking in with Herefordshire Pride about how to publicise inclusivity in cricket.
+An example of this would be to work with ECB programmes on transgender awareness training for our staff and coaches to ensure that they understand the importance of inclusivity. (this is particularly important for the youth coming through) - □ To publish our equality objectives regularly on the rebranded website. - □ Ensure HCL commitment and measure progress towards greater diversity.
+Re staffing this will be as and when a recruitment opportunity arises. - HCL take responsibility for their commitments and share progress transparently by reporting back to ECB Network Partner on a monthly basis. - Work towards eliminating discrimination, harassment and victimisation by providing education and training for Cricket Networks across the County using ECB Templates and training programmes. - □ Ensure EDI education and training is openly available by offering the opportunity through regular events and newsletters - □ Ensure a fully inclusive recruitment and induction process for all coaches and administrators across the HCL Programmes - Deliver diverse coaching programmes across the 10 pillars of the HCL CPA Plan via monitoring of staff, coaches, attendees through registers and data collection.